EnergyREX/EnergyREX/README.md

-<p align="left">Hello World!!</p>
+<h1 align="left">Hello World!!</h1>

 ###

-<p align="left">Hello!
-I'm a fullstack developer who is growing his skills each day.
+<p align="left">I'm a fullstack developer who is growing his skills each day.
 I know technologies like React.js and Next.js.
 I love to work on UI and UX, because of that, recently I've learnt GSAP to create better animations on my websites.
 Now I'm working on a chat application focused on talking with an AI, in this case, the Ollama-chat project.</p>

 ###